millibora/Millibora/README.md

 ## Overview

-Study With AI Guru turns uploaded chapter PDFs or typed content into an exam-focused learning experience.
+TROP 8 AI  turns uploaded chapter PDFs or typed content into an exam-focused learning experience.

 Instead of only summarizing a chapter, the platform helps students understand concepts in simple language, remember them through examples, practise at different difficulty levels, and prepare with concept-based mock papers.